 Another recent initiative is the Gender Research Hub that the WTO launched in May.
 The Hub brings together some 30 experts from the OECD, the World Bank, and regional organizations, among other institutions, as well as a dozen universities from around the world.
-The objective to “connect, exchange and act,” says der Boghossian.
+The objective is to “connect, exchange and act,” says der Boghossian.
 “The idea is to bring evidence to the table so as to integrate it into trade policy, to link the Hub with Members’ work within the WTO, and to hold a research conference every two years, with the first being scheduled for late 2022.”

 In the meantime, the WTO Gender Research Hub will organize a session at the WTO’s Public Forum in September titled, “From gender research to action for a post COVID-19 resilient world,” which will highlight research done by the Hub’s participants and show how findings have been or could be integrated into policies and programmes, paving the way from research to action on women’s empowerment.